astro-group-bristol/typst-for-presentations/main.typ

 #slide[
   == Scopes

+  (My nomenclature, not official)

   There are two types of scope in Typst:
   - `[content]`
   - `{logical}`

   Logical scope treats every line as Typst syntax, so will invoke functions directly.

+  What happens in a scope, *stays in a scope*.

   If a scope immediately follows a function, it is passed as the last *positional argument*, as we saw with `#text(fill: red)[Hello World]`.

   The properties of scopes can be modified using `set`.
 If used in the global scope, it will apply _from the moment it is invoked_.